googlearchive/chromedeveditor/README.md

 app/packages directory.
 This is not a normal symlinked pub directory but has the same layout as one.

+Run:

+    ./grind packages

-Run `./grind packages` to copy library code from packages/ to app/packages/.
+to copy library code from packages/ to app/packages/.

 ### Lib
 All the Dart code for the application (modulo the spark.dart entry point)